A Pre-Infall Magellanic Analog-Corona and Stream formation in the \textsc{HESTIA} cosmological simulations: Results

 \subsection{Coronal Gas Properties in a Massive Dwarf Halo}

-The massive dwarf galaxy in our Magellanic-analog system exhibits a well-defined, coronal gas envelope that extends to approximately its virial radius.
-The density of this coronal CGM follows a declining power-law relation, with $n_{\rm{H}} \sim 10^{-5}$ cm$^{-3}$ near the disk and decreasing to $\sim 10^{-6}$ cm$^{-3}$ at large radii.
-The temperature of the corona, $T\sim 3\times10^5$ K, is in agreement with expectations from the virial theorem for a halo of this mass \citep{mo+2010} and is consistent with constraints from observational studies of the LMC’s coronal gas \citep{Krishnarao+2022}.
-A comparison of the simulated temperature profile with previous theoretical models is shown in Figure 2 (\textit{left panel}).
-Our results closely match the idealized isolated simulations and LMC corona model of \citet{Lucchini+2024, Lucchini+2020}, as well as the hydrostatic equilibrium model of \citet{salem+2015} for the CGM of an LMC-mass halo.
+The LMC-analog in our Magellanic-analog system exhibits a well-defined, coronal gas envelope that extends approximately to its virial radius, as can be seen in Figure \ref{fig:images}, \textit{center column}.
+The density of this corona follows a declining power-law relation, with $n_{\rm{H}} \sim 10^{-5}$ cm$^{-3}$ near the disk and decreasing to $\sim 10^{-6}$ cm$^{-3}$ at larger radii.
+The temperature of the corona, $T\sim 2.6\times10^5$ K, is in agreement with expectations from the virial theorem for a halo of this mass \citep{mo+2010} and is consistent with constraints from observational studies of the LMC’s coronal gas \citep{Krishnarao+2022}\footnote{ Direct comparison with Krishnarao et al. (2022) is not straightforward, as their observations reflect the properties of an LMC corona influenced by the Milky Way's CGM and gravitational potential.
+Our analog system is dynamically isolated prior to infall, representing a different evolutionary stage.}

+A comparison of the simulated temperature profile at zero dynamical time with previous theoretical models is shown in Figure \ref{fig:gas} (\textit{left panel}).
+When accounting for the slightly differing halo masses, our results closely match the idealized isolated simulations and LMC corona of \citet{Lucchini+2024, Lucchini+2020}, as well as the hydrostatic equilibrium model of \citet{salem+2015} for the CGM of a similar-sized halo.

+The multiphase structure of the CGM is displayed in the heatmap of gas cells in Figure \ref{fig:gas}, \textit{left panel}.
+The region in the bottom-left illustrates the cooler clumps and streams of gas, as well as the cool gaseous disk; the horizontal band of gas stretching from 40 kpc to $R_{\rm vir}$ at $T \sim 3\times 10^5$ K denotes the corona.
+Furthermore, the vertical band of gas around $R\sim40$ kpc includes interfaces between the cool and warm phases of the CGM, as well as interfaces between the ionized CGM and neutral gas stream.
+The definitions of the warm and cool phases of the CGM, as well as extent of the CGM, as defined in \S\ref{sec:corona_characterization}, is also denoted in the figure.